+\textbf{Why generic research frameworks are not enough in this setting.} The comparison with common research frameworks is not intended to argue that such frameworks are unusable.
+The point is narrower and more operational: in high-friction perpetual-futures markets, credible evaluation requires that execution delay, funding visibility, leverage limits, notional caps, and per-bar cost accounting be treated as enforceable semantics rather than as optional user discipline.
+The practical contribution of AutoQuant is therefore to reduce the implementation gap between a backtest that can be run and one whose semantics can be checked and replayed.

-A more fundamental limitation is that the majority of prior academic and practitioner work is inherently \textbf{alpha-centric}.
-The primary focus is typically on proposing novel predictive signals or factors, with the validation pipeline treated as a secondary concern.
-Less attention has been paid to the systematic, automated, and robust generation and validation of the \emph{parameters} that govern these alpha signals.
-The pipeline itself---the machinery that transforms a raw strategy idea into a vetted, tradable candidate---remains an under-explored and often artisanal domain.
+A more fundamental limitation is that much prior academic and practitioner work remains \textbf{alpha-centric}.
+The main emphasis is usually on new predictive signals or factors, while the validation pipeline is treated as a secondary concern.
+Comparatively less attention is paid to the systematic, automated, and robust generation and validation of the \emph{parameters} that govern these signals.
+The machinery that transforms a raw strategy idea into a vetted, tradable candidate therefore remains under-explored.